mattmakai/fullstackpython.com/content/pages/04-web-development/29-task-queues.markdown

 * [Asynchronous Tasks with Flask and Redis Queue](https://testdriven.io/asynchronous-tasks-with-flask-and-redis-queue) looks at how to configure Redis Queue to handle long-running tasks in a Flask app.

+* [Developing an Asynchronous Task Queue in Python](https://testdriven.io/developing-an-asynchronous-task-queue-in-python) looks at how to implement several asynchronous task queues using Python's multiprocessing library and Redis.

 ## Task queue learning checklist
 1. Pick a slow function in your project that is called during an HTTP request.